WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.9.1/upgrade_to_0.10.0.md

 5. The `Module`-based resource management.

-   Except the creation of `Module` instance for the host functons, the `Executor` will output a `Module` instance after instantiation.
+   Except the creation of `Module` instance for the host functions, the `Executor` will output a `Module` instance after instantiation.
 No matter the anonymous or named modules, developers have the responsibility to destroy them by `(*wasmedge.Module).Release()` API.
    The `Store` will link to the named `Module` instance after registering.
 After the destroyment of a `Module` instance, the `Store` will unlink to that automatically; after the destroyment of the `Store`, the all `Module` instances the `Store` linked to will unlink to that `Store` automatically.

 ## WasmEdge-Go VM changes